 2. Admire Naples’ underground contemporary art museum

-At Toledo station, which is ofter referred to as the most beautiful metro station in Europe, you will ascend into a tunnel of sparkling blue mosaic that resemble an underwater sea cavern.
+At Toledo station, which is often referred to as the most beautiful metro station in Europe, you will ascend into a tunnel of sparkling blue mosaic that resembles an underwater sea cavern.
 And once you reach the top, you’ll see some beautiful mosaics depicting works for the construction of the subway.

 Università is one of Naples’ most colorful metro stations with its fuchsia-pink and lime-green tones.
 It’s also home to a sculpture that represents the nodes and synapses of the brain.